Last Updated | November 30, 2022

 Stress, anxiety, and other stressors might lead to the development of eating disorders.

-Excessive eating or not eating at all cause severe distress to sufferers which is why medical software development companies always embed mental health tracking features in addition to diet trackers.
+Excessive eating or not eating at all causes severe distress to sufferers which is why medical software development companies always embed mental health tracking features in addition to diet trackers.

 It also allows users to set eating goals and recommends to its users what they should eat and at what time.